Understanding The Restricted Status Of Manaslu And Tsum Valley

-Permits And Regulations For The Manaslu Tsum Valley
+Permit Requirements For The Manaslu Tsum Valley Trek In 2025

-To trek within the remote areas of Manaslu and Tsum Valley regions, you will need special permits.
+To trek within the remote areas of Manaslu and Tsum Valley regions in Nepal, you will need special permits.

 - Manaslu Special Permit: It is essential for entering the Manaslu Restricted Area, and is only available through registered trekking agencies and must be obtained in advance.
 This permit costs vary depending on the season, with higher rates during peak trekking seasons like Spring and Autumn.